Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

-We show now that base-point shifts commute with edge projectors if the edge is not the one along which we shift the base-point.
+We show now that base-point shifts commute with edge operators if the edge is not the one along which we shift the base-point.

-\begin{lemma} Let $\Sigma$ be an oriented surface with cell decomposition $L$.
-Let $e \in L^1$ be an edge and let $P \in L^2$ be a plaquette adjacent to the edge $e$.
-We further require that the base-point of $P$ is not equal to the starting vertex of $e$ if $e$ is oriented counter-clockwise around $P$, and not equal to the target vertex of $e$ if $e$ is oriented clockwise around $P$.
-Then where ${E'}_e^a$ denotes the edge operator of the edge $e$ for the cell decomposition $L'$ obtained from the given one $L$ by shifting the base-point of $P$ once in counter-clockwise direction. \end{lemma} \begin{proof} We assume for the proof that $P$ is the plaquette on the left of the edge $e$ (with respect to the orientations of $e$ and of the underlying surface $\Sigma$), so that $e$ is oriented in counter-clockwise direction around $P$.
-The calculations for the case that $e$ is oriented clockwise with respect to $P$ can be done analogously.
+\begin{lemma} Let $e \in L^1$ be an edge and let $P \in L^2$ be a plaquette adjacent to the edge $e$.
+We further require that the base-point of $P$ is not equal to the starting vertex of $e$ if $e$ is oriented counterclockwise around $P$, and not equal to the target vertex of $e$ if $e$ is oriented clockwise around $P$.
+Then where ${E'}_e^a$ denotes the edge operator of the edge $e$ for the cell decomposition $L'$ obtained from the given one $L$ by shifting the base-point of $P$ once in counterclockwise direction.
+The analogous result holds for negative base-point shifts. \end{lemma} \begin{proof} We assume for the proof that $P$ is the plaquette on the left of the edge $e$ (with respect to the orientations of $e$ and of the underlying surface $\Sigma$), so that $e$ is oriented in counterclockwise direction around $P$. {So the configuration is analogous to that in Figure \ref{fig:edge}.} The calculations for the case that $e$ is oriented clockwise with respect to $P$ can be done analogously.

 Let us consider the edge operator $E_e^a$, $a \in A$, for the edge $e$ and the base-point shift operator $T_P^+$ for the plaquette $P$.
 The condition that the base-point of $P$ and the starting vertex of $e$ differ is just to say that we shift the base-point along an edge different from the edge $e$.